prashanttriple/prashanttriple.github.io/README.md

 # Listings Intelligence + City intelligence Beta products

-## This is a product we are looking to develop to help agents identify and communicate changes in the market.
-It should be self explanatory, but if not, let us know where and how we may improve it
+## This is a test on a new line of products to help agents identify and communicate changes in the market.
+It should be self explanatory, but if not, let us know where and how we may improve it. ( Information to a very granular level can be added from publically available sources, but has been left out of the beta )

 # Listings Intelligence